vipulkumawat/IQ/Java.md

 HashMap also has some more variables which define the initial size of the array.

+Buckets

+A bucket is one element of HashMap array.
+It is used to store nodes.
+Two or more nodes can have the same bucket.
+In that case link list structure is used to connect the nodes.
+Buckets are different in capacity.
+A relation between bucket and capacity is as follows:

+capacity = number of buckets * load factor

 DEFAULT_LOAD_FACTOR = 0.75f;
 DEFAULT_INITIAL_CAPACITY = 16;